qpdf/qpdf/README.md

 # Building from a pristine checkout

 When building qpdf from a pristine checkout from version control, documentation and automatically generated files are not present.
 Building on Windows from a pristine checkout is not guaranteed to work because of issues running autoconf; see [README-windows.md](README-windows.md) for how to handle this.
-For UNIX and UNIX-like systems, you must have some addditional tools installed to build from the source repository.
+For UNIX and UNIX-like systems, you must have some additional tools installed to build from the source repository.
 To do this, you should run

 ```
 ./autogen.sh